omareq/omareq.github.io/README.md

 - [ ]   Add "/" to end of links in README files so that Google doesn't ignore them during indexing due to file redirect protocols, redo docs.
 Also add "/" to end of links to docs in project index.html files
 - [ ]   Adjusting mailto links with subject line for each project
 - [ ]   Add links to automated documentation generator at the top of each code file
+- [ ]   Check for license at the top of all code files
 - [ ]   Local mathjax install with proper fonts etc
 - [ ]   alternate js sources
 - [ ]   Adjust bootstrap containers to be container-fluid for responsive design